Sonatrach: Naturgy

 In June 2018, Naturgy signed an agreement with Sonatrach covering 30% of Spain's natural gas imports by pipeline.
 Sonatrach holds a 4% stake in the shares for the Spanish natural gas distribution company.
 In 2019, the two companies took over joint control of Medgaz, with Sonatrach holding 51% stake and Naturgy the remaining 49%.
 Renegotiations of the supply agreement were made in 2020, in order to revise the prices, volume and duration.

-Algerian Hydrocarbon Sector
+Algerian hydrocarbon sector

 Hydrocarbons play a crucial role in Algeria's economy, accounting for roughly 60% of budget revenues and over 95% of export earnings.
 The country ranks fourteenth in petroleum reserves, containing 11.8 Goilbbl of proven oil reserves with estimates suggesting that the actual amount is even more.
 The U.S. Energy Information Administration reported that in 2005, Algeria had 160 trillion cubic feet (Tcf) of proven natural gas reserves, the eighth largest in the world.
 As a result, Sonatrach is very important politically.
 Most Energy Ministers of Algeria have come from a Sonatrach background.